ietf-wg-vcon/draft-ietf-vcon-vcon-core/draft-ietf-vcon-vcon-core.md

 Media-based Dialog Objects (type text and recording) SHOULD contain only media that is transcribable.
 Media that is transcribable can be converted into a textual representation of sequential communication between parties.
 While images such as sunsets, cows, photographs of documents, or application forms may be describable, they are not transcribable in a concise manner and SHOULD NOT be included as Dialog Objects.
-They SHOULD be included as Attachement Objects.
+They SHOULD be included as Attachment Objects.

 Text and audio may be subject to interpretation, but they are transcribable to a precise dialog representation.
 Although transcriptions may not always be accurate, there exists a single correct transcription for any given content.